zero731/dsc-model-fit-linear-regression-lab-onl01-dtsc-ft-070620/README.md

 - We dropped "ZN" and "NOX" completely
 - We categorized "RAD" in 3 bins and "TAX" in 4 bins
+- We transformed "RAD" and "TAX" to dummy variables and dropped the first variable
 - We used min-max-scaling on "B", "CRIM" and "DIS" (and logtransformed all of them first, except "B")
 - We used standardization on "AGE", "INDUS", "LSTAT" and "PTRATIO" (and logtransformed all of them first, except for "AGE")